 In KS3, we have a question based curriculum that encourages students to develop their enquiry and all of our schemes of work are designed to have an overarching question for a sequence of learning.
 We utilise scientific investigations to give the students the skills to learn things themselves in the future.
 Students are encouraged to be curious, ask questions and find solutions to problems.
 Students are encouraged to read around the subject to develop their own interest.
 We cover various topics such as cell biology, chemical reactions and waves.

-We regularly set homework to promote self study and organisation.
 We raise awareness of different professions relating to science linking to current topics being taught.
 We run a weekly STEM club for students to develop their enquiry skills with investigations that would be beyond our curriculum.
 This is guided around their scientific interests and staff take the lead from them on which activities they would enjoy.